frontiersi/5gtb-rpi/README.md

 sudo apt install coreutils rtklib
 ```

-The startup scripts also require the [SUPL LPP Client](https://github.com/frontiersi/supl-lpp-client) to connect to a location server and generate RTCM from LPP messages.
+For OSR positioning, the startup scripts require the [SUPL LPP Client](https://github.com/frontiersi/supl-lpp-client) to connect to a location server and generate RTCM from LPP messages.

 Install it by following the instructions in the [GitHub Repository](https://github.com/frontiersi/supl-lpp-client/tree/main#installation).

 Ensure that the SUPL LPP Client can be executed from anywhere.

+For SSR positioning, the script requires the GMV Positioning Engine (PE) docker image.
+These scripts don't alter the PE's config, so ensure that it is correctly configured.

 ### 3. Update config file